What is flystrike in rabbits?

 Flystrike in rabbits is life-threatening.
-You should contact your vet straight away if your rabbit is showing signs of the disease or if you find a maggot on your rabbit.
+You should contact your vet straight away if your rabbit is showing signs of rabbit flystrike or if you find a maggot on your rabbit or in their cage.
 If it’s out of hours, call your nearest Vets Now pet emergency clinic or 24/7 hospital.
 Do not wait until your daytime vet reopens as it may be too late.

-What are the symptoms of flystrike in rabbits?
+What are the signs of flystrike in rabbits?

-Initially, your pet may seem quiet and lethargic.
+When suffering from flystrike, rabbits may initially seem quiet and lethargic.
 They may also refuse food and drink and you may notice a strong smell coming from their hutch.
-Another typical sign of rabbit flystrike includes digging into corners to try to relieve the pain.
+Another typical sign of rabbit flystrike is digging into corners to try to relieve the pain.
 As the maggots grow and eat away more of the skin, severe shock develops, eventually leading to collapse and death.
 It’s important to check your rabbit’s fur daily for any signs of maggots and if you find them crawling in your rabbit’s fur, you must call your vet immediately.